Microsoft Quantum Development Kit (Visual Studio 2019)

 Components and Documentation

-If you'd like more general information about Microsoft's quantum computing initiative, see Microsoft Quantum.
+If you'd like more general information about Microsoft's quantum computing approach, see Microsoft Quantum.

 Visual Studio collects usage data and sends it to Microsoft to help improve our products and services.
 Read our Privacy Statement to learn more.